 This list of optional equipment is just that...optional.
 Needing these items really depends on your intentions - whether you intend to keep a single pair, several pairs, or become an actual breeder and sell your birds for income, etc. Use this link to help you decide what you really need!
 And while there is a list of truly OPTIONAL items, I have also added a few lists of what I consider to be A MUST.

 Housing your birds is an important part of keeping them healthy!
 Many pet stores sell cages that are far too small for the average bird.
 A single finch or canary may do well in a smallish, decorative cage, but this is really not enough room and can shorten the life of your feathered friend!
-Click each bold line to follow these links for additional information on each topic!
+Click each blue link for additional information on each topic!

 HOUSING & HUSBANDRY - MAIN